WFP-Doobelepers/wangshengfp.org/content/faq/baizhu.md

 When Baizhu uses his Elemental Burst, he gives party members an additional 80 Elemental Mastery.
 While this may seem like a very good Constellation, since he will mostly be used in Dendro Reaction based teams, 80 Elemental Mastery is not as much as you might think.
 If your main focus is Elemental Mastery sharing for Baizhu, just equipping a 4PC Instructor set alone will give 120 Elemental Mastery for the whole team.
 While adding an extra 80 Elemental Mastery will still be a damage increase for the team, it’s not the biggest.

+*Team Aggravate DPS Increase from C0: 5.43%* |
+*Team Aggravate DPS Increase from C3: 2.53%*

+*Team Bloom DPS Increase from C0: 5.55%* |
-*DPS Increase from C3: 32.81%*
+*Team Bloom DPS Increase from C3: 1.62%*

-*DPS Increase from C0: 100.43%*
+*Total Team Healing Increase from C0: 52.7%* |

-*Total Team Healing Increase from C3: 0%* *Single-Target Healing Increase from C3: 0%*
+*Total Team Healing Increase from C3: 6.58%*

-*Total Team Healing Increase from C0: 52.7%* *Single-Target Healing Increase from C0: 26.2%*
+*Single Target Increase from C0: 26.2%* |
+*Single Target Increase from C3: 11.2%*

 *Rating: 2/5*